liluzibird/blog/content/news/markdown-kinda-sucks/index.md

 *Image stolen from [Adam Michael Wood](https://adammichaelwood.com/talks/docs-are-engineering/)*

 ## Basic font emphasis styles
 First of all, I think markdown is pretty good if you want to do basic stuff like *italics*, **bold**, ~~strikeout~~, underli--.
 Oh what??
 Markdown doesn't have a syntax for underline you say?
 Well what am I to do now.
 Oh maybe because markdown supports HTML5, I can use <u> tags.
-What now? yOu cAN't dO thaT, doesn't work either because this site can't do it for some inexplicable reason even though it's supposed to?
+What now? yOu cAN't dO thaT.
+This doesn't work either because this site can't do it for some inexplicable reason even though it's supposed to?

 ## Image captions
 Don't even get me started on making image captions.
 Check my last post for evidence of this.
 I was trying to give credit to the sources where I found my gif and decided to write a bit more.
 Well, turns out Markdown doesn't exactly have a caption thing for images.
 Instead, you can either italicize and make it look like it's properly formatted right underneath the photo, or you can make a little table.
 Well because this site is using a [featured photo](https://hbs.razonyang.com/v1/en/docs/content/#featured-images-selection-order) and I'm not displaying the image using ```![](image.png)```, I can't exactly use